awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

 + The interaction with \.zip artifacts in an artifact bucket \(`get_template`\)\.
 + The use of a continuation token to monitor a long\-running asynchronous process \(`continue_job_later`\)\.
 This allows the action to continue and the function to succeed even if it exceeds a fifteen\-minute runtime \(a limitation in Lambda\)\.

-To use this sample Lambda function, the policy for the Lambda execution role must have `Allow` permissions in AWS CloudFormation, Amazon S3, and AWS CodePipeline, as shown in this sample policy:
+To use this sample Lambda function, the policy for the Lambda execution role must have `Allow` permissions in AWS CloudFormation, Amazon S3, and CodePipeline, as shown in this sample policy:

 ```
 {